CalculationTime

 Questions

-Does the calculator include the start date?
+Does the date difference calculator include the start date?